-- 1. Hold a graduate or professional degree - 2.
-Demonstrate significant contribution(s) towards the advancement of their field (as determined by publications, service, teaching, etc.) - 3.
-Hold a Primary or Adjunct Appointment at the UT Health San Antonio
+1. Hold a graduate or professional degree

+- 2. Demonstrate significant contribution(s) towards the advancement of their field (as determined by publications, service, teaching, etc.) - 3.
+Hold a Primary or Adjunct/Adjoint Appointment at UT Health San Antonio

 Any exceptions to the above criteria must be reviewed and approved by GFC.